-Ethanol can cause corrosion and degrading of parts in your fuel system and engine.
-The gummy substance left behind by old fuel can clog your fuel system causing you Troy-Bilt not to start.
+Ethanol can cause corrosion and degradation of parts in your fuel system and engine.
+The gummy substance left behind by old fuel can clog your fuel system causing your Troy-Bilt not to start.

 FIX: Drain and flush the fuel tank.
 Add fresh fuel that includes a fuel additive to stabilize and clean your fuel system like Sea Foam.
 Read more about the advantages of using Sea Foam Motor Treatment in your Troy-Bilt.

-Your spark plug(s) can foul out because the tip is excessively dirty from carbon buildup.
+Your spark plug(s) can fail when the tip is excessively dirty from carbon buildup.
 A spark plug that is not properly gapped and doesn’t make a good connection can also contribute to your engine misfiring and starting problems in your Troy-Bilt.

 FIX: Remove your spark plug and inspect it for signs of carbon buildup or a cracked porcelain insulator.
 Replace with a new spark plug(s).
 Make sure they are correctly gapped and the spark plug wires are secure.

-Checking, cleaning and replacing your air filter is one small item you must take care of to help keep your engine in operating at its best.
-The cost of an air filter is pretty minor in relation to the cost of significant internal engine damage that can be cause by overheating the engine.
+Checking, cleaning, and replacing your air filter is one small item you must take care of to help keep your engine in operating at its best.
+The cost of an air filter is pretty minor in relation to the cost of significant internal engine damage that can be caused by overheating the engine.

 Rinse the filter until the soap is removed.
 Squeeze the water out of the filter and lay flat to air dry.
 Laying in the sun will help it dry faster.
-Once it is dry, lightly coat the filter with an oil designed for foam filters.
+Once it is dry, lightly coat the filter with a clean engine oil.